jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 * Technical Leadership:
     * [Level-Up Engineering](https://www.apexlab.io/podcast/1/) - Interview formatted podcast about the industry.
 Each episode has a great landing page.
 * Legacy Code/Testing:
     * [Legacy Code Rocks!](https://www.legacycode.rocks/) - Interview formatted podcast focusing upon legacy code.
 Best for: engineers working in large existing systems rather than greenfield startups.
-I was a guest in [Economics of Technical Debt with Jim Humelsine](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable.
+I was a guest in [Economics of Technical Debt with Jim Humelsine](https://podcasts.apple.com/us/podcast/economics-of-technical-debt-with-jim-humelsine/id1146634772?i=1000523667734), where we discussed why legacy code is inevitable unless additional efforts are taken to address it.

 ## Webinars
 * [ACM](https://learning.acm.org/techtalks) - Regular presentations provided by the ACM.
 Membership not required.